Speedstor/sswiki/README.md

 - Shaping the Learner
   - lock content that have obvious prerequisite, and can be unlocked with very basic questions.
 Such as the `:qa!` test for enabling vim mode
   - timeline for learning (accountability) / study syllabus
+- Answers the desire of "I want to ______"
+  - right now, if "I want to <u>build a rocket</u>" , study Aerospace Engineering as my major, and I will be good to go
+  - How can I do that without going to university?
 - ~~Chaos mode~~
   - ~~A youtube-like recommendation system, where the most entertaining videos are suggested~~
   - ~~Take away the structure to make people feel free and entertained~~